matb33/meteor-userauth/README.md

 -	Re-worked RPC structure and models to make use of dual-sided `Meteor.methods` (client and server).
 The previous version did not properly implement latency compensation as intended by Meteor.
 If you used my previous code as a base for learning Meteor, I suggest reviewing the changes so as not to perpetuate incorrect code structure.

+-	Create separate UserSessions (server only) collection to hold session information.
+This allows us to log-in from multiple browsers.
+Logging out clears all sessions for the user, so effectively logs out anyone using that username.

+-	Added *expires* property to user sessions, defaulting to 1 week.

 ## Important notes

 1. When logging in, your login and password are sent down to the server in plaintext through Meteor RPC (Meteor.call).
 I am open to suggestions here, but as far as I understand it, this is the job of HTTPS;